kyma-project/website/content/blog-posts/2021-03-18-release-notes-1.21/index.md

 ### Dynamic data source configuration

 We enabled the Grafana feature to collect and load data source definitions from Kubernetes ConfigMaps at startup.
-By doing that, we moved the individual pre-configured data sources into the related components.
+By doing that, we were able to move the individual pre-configured data sources into the related components.
 For example, the data source for Loki moved into the `logging` component.
+This way, we improved the resource organization.

 ### Deriving traces from Loki logs

-The Loki data source for Grafana now contains a new [derived field](https://grafana.com/docs/grafana/latest/datasources/loki/#derived-fields) for `traceId`.
+The Loki data source for Grafana now contains a new derived field for `traceId`.
 By default, Grafana checks every log in the Grafana View for the `traceId=(\w+)` pattern.
 If it finds this `traceId`, it displays the link to the corresponding Jaeger trace.
+For more information about derived fields, read the [Grafana documentation](https://grafana.com/docs/grafana/latest/datasources/loki/#derived-fields).

 ## Eventing